Posted On Nov 24, 2019

 Yes, bariatric surgery has a significant impact on weight loss.
 But this is not the only benefit of the surgery.
-The fact is that it also eases the other conditions like sleep apnea, acid reflux, and even diabetes which can be caused by obesity.
+The fact is that it also eases other conditions like sleep apnea, acid reflux, and even diabetes which can be caused by obesity.

-In the past, there was no insurance cover for bariatric surgery.
+In the past, there was no insurance coverage for bariatric surgery.
 But currently, many insurance companies are covering surgical procedures for weight loss.
-If you are going for a weight loss surgery, contact your insurance company as every plan is different.
+If you are going for weight loss surgery, contact your insurance company as every plan is different.
 Your surgeon may also assist you in working with your insurance company to determine the recommended procedure to be covered.

 Most people regain weight after bariatric surgery.